jvalen/pixel-art-react/README.md

 ## Contributing

-#### Help me to improve it, share and enjoy :)
+#### Help me to improve it :seedling:

-Please create a Github issue if there is something wrong or to be improved.
-Pull request are also welcome and they can be created to the develop branch.
+Please create a GitHub issue if there is something wrong or to be improved.
+Pull requests are also welcome, they should be created to the **develop branch**.

 ## License